intel/sriov-fec-operator/spec/openshift-pacn3000-operator.md

 #### FEC Configuration

 The Intel® FPGA PAC N3000 correctly programmed with a vRAN image exposes a FEC PF device which is to be bound to PCI-PF-STUB driver in order to enable creation of the FEC VF devices.
 Once the FEC PF is bound to the correct driver, user can create up to 8 VF devices to be used in Cloud Native deployment of vRAN to accelerate FEC.
 Once these devices are created they are to be bound to a user-space driver such as VFIO-PCI in order for them to work and be consumed in vRAN application pods.
 Before the VF device is used by the application, the VF's encoding and decoding queues also need to be configured - this is done via pf-bb-config application with the input from the CR used as a configuration.
-Each FEC PF device provides a total of 64 queues to be configured, 32 queues for uplink and 32 queues for downlink, the queues should be distributed evenly across the VFs.
+Each FEC PF device provides a total of 64 queues to be configured, 32 queues for uplink and 32 queues for downlink, the queues would be typically distributed evenly across the VFs.

 Before the deployment of the SRIOV FEC daemon, the user should expect following devices from the vRAN enabled Intel® FPGA PAC N3000 card, where Device ID '0b30' is the RSU interface used to program the card, and the '0b8f' is a PF (Physical Function) of the programmed FEC device:
 ```shell